ebiznext/sbt-cxf-wsdl2java/README.md

 Plugin keys are prefixed with "cxf".

-To override the default arguments passed to wsdl2java, use the "wsdl2javaDefaultArgs" with another Seq[String] of arguments.
+* **wsdl2javaDefaultArgs**: override the default arguments passed to wsdl2java, supply another Seq[String] of arguments.
+* **cxfParallelExecution**: set to *false* to disable running wsdl2java commands in parallel.
+Useful if there are duplicate classes to be generated and the output directory for multiple services are the same

 ### Add Wsdls